The Ultimate Guide To Call Centre Quality Assurance

 But before you accept this as the definitive list, stop and ask yourself: Is it right for my organisation?

 For example, one metric that is all too often ignored is Agent Satisfaction (ASAT).
-It’s a metric that goes above and beyond measuring the performance of agents simply because they have followed correct procedure.
+It’s a metric that goes above and beyond measuring the performance of agents simply because they have followed the correct procedure.
 Through the use of surveys you can get the true measure of an agent’s abilities – as seen through the eyes of the customer.

 And there are others worth considering, such as: Service Level, Speed of Answer and Average Handling Time (AHT).
 But whatever you choose, use them wisely!